 There are several ways to get to Nijo Castle in central Kyoto depending on your starting point, personal preferences and available time.

 The first option is on foot.
 Kyoto is a great city for walking, it’s flat and much of it is compact for grouping highlights together.
 You might have read of our love for wandering around this beautiful city in our series on walking Higashiyama (the eastern hills area).
 We plan a central Kyoto version soon which will include Nijo Castle.
-From Kyoto station it is 4km by a direct route, from a more central location such as Nishiki Market or the nearby Daimaru it’s 2km.
+From Kyoto station, it is 4km by direct route, and from a more central location such as Nishiki Market or the nearby Daimaru its 2km.

 If you are using the bus to get to Nijo Castle the Raku 101 bus is a good option, it’s a tourist bus so announcements are made in English and the route is less convenient for locals so it often seems to be less crowded.
 This one covers the central west area so works for not only Nijo Castle but the Golden Pavilion, Ryoanji, Kitano Tenmangu shrine and the Nishjin textile centre if you’re interested in a free kimono fashion parade.

 The subway is the third option and the one we ended up using because of the combination of activities we had planned for the day.
-You want the Nijojo-mae stop and from Kyoto station will cost you Y600 each way, the subway comes out at the convenient south east corner of the castle grounds.
+You want the Nijojo-mae stop and from Kyoto station will cost you Y600 each way, the subway comes out at the convenient southeast corner of the castle grounds.
 There is a day pass for the bus and subway available for Y1200 if you have a few stops planned.

-If you have a JR pass or prefer the train it’s only Y190 from Kyoto station on the Sagano line but it’s south west of the castle and is about a 1.5 km walk to the entrance.
+If you have a JR pass or prefer the train it’s only Y190 from Kyoto station on the Sagano line but it’s southwest of the castle and is about a 1.5 km walk to the entrance.
 This option is really for anyone arriving at or staying near Kyoto station as unlike the bus and subway it doesn’t pass through the main city areas.

 Nijo Castle Visitor information

-Nijo castle is open from 8.45 am until 5 pm.
+Nijo Castle is open from 8.45 am until 5 pm.
 Admission closes 1 hour prior to closing time.
-The Ninomaru palace opens from 9am until 4pm.
+The Ninomaru Palace opens from 9 am until 4 pm.

 It is closed from 26 December until January 4 for the new year celebrations.
-We were also told it closes on Tuesdays during some months of the year (January, July, August, December).
+We were also told it closes on Tuesdays during some months of the year (January, July, August, and December).

-During this spring openings there are many young women walking around in kimono and yakata and we were told by one group of friends that they received free entry to many of the temples and historic spots when in traditional dress which is a great incentive for them to dress up.
+During this spring opening, there are many young women walking around in kimonos and yukata and we were told by one group that they received free entry to many of the temples and historic spots in Kyoto when in traditional dress which is a great incentive for them to get dressed up.

-There are also english audio guides available for hire for Y500.
+There are also English audio guides available for hire for Y500.
 Some people seem to like these but after trying them once on our first trip at the silver pavilion we found it frustrating so worked it out the best we could ourselves as we went around.

 Have you been to Nijo Castle?
 What were your thoughts, would you recommend it to someone visiting Kyoto city?